 Classes We Offer

-Our Intermediate and Senior Program caters to roughly ages 8-18.
+Our Pre-Professional Program caters to roughly ages 12-18.
 The development of each student is different, and we honor individual growth for students.
 We follow a curriculum to place our students at the appropriate level for their dance progress, learning style, and technique; not only by age.

 See below the classes we offer for this age group.
 Please be aware, our classes are on a rotating schedule, so we may not offer all of these every semester.
 Check the Semester Class Schedule to see current offerings.